Workflow Tutorial Video Retouching DaVinci Resolve

 Why this works

-Patch Replacer works like a clone or rubber-stamp style tool, which makes it ideal for removing small marks, blemishes, and distractions in a targeted way rather than softening the whole image.
+Patch Replacer works like a clone-style cleanup tool, which makes it ideal for removing small marks, blemishes, and distractions in a targeted way rather than softening the whole image.

 Why Patch Replacer works so well for skin cleanup in video